yaroslav-smirnov8/telegram-subscription-bot/README.md

 The bot will run in demo mode - all features work, but no real payments are processed.

+It's designed to run within the Telegram ecosystem and requires a Telegram Bot token.

 ## Payment Providers

 ### Demo Provider (Default)